tylermaginnis/ARM7DTMIEMULATOR/README.md

 - **MSRImmediate**: Move Immediate to PSR - Transfers an immediate value to the CPSR or SPSR.
 - **CPSR**: Current Program Status Register - Holds the current state of the processor, including condition flags, interrupt status, and processor mode.
 - **SPSR**: Saved Program Status Register - Holds the saved state of the CPSR when an exception occurs, allowing the processor to return to its previous state after handling the exception.
+- **ADD**: Add - Adds two registers or a register and an immediate value, and stores the result in a destination register.
+- **ADC**: Add with Carry - Adds two registers or a register and an immediate value, including the carry flag, and stores the result in a destination register.
+- **SUB**: Subtract - Subtracts two registers or a register and an immediate value, and stores the result in a destination register.
+- **SBC**: Subtract with Carry - Subtracts two registers or a register and an immediate value, including the carry flag, and stores the result in a destination register.
+- **RSB**: Reverse Subtract - Subtracts a register from another register, and stores the result in a destination register.
+- **RSC**: Reverse Subtract with Carry - Subtracts a register from another register, including the carry flag, and stores the result in a destination register.
+- **MUL**: Multiply - Multiplies two registers and stores the result in a destination register.
+- **MLA**: Multiply and Add - Multiplies two registers, adds a third register, and stores the result in a destination register.

 ## MOV Test Cases